There are different phrases used to describe the different water issues in the world.

 Water Risk – general water phrase

 It’s important to note that with some water issues, only certain types of water might be affected e.g. only non potable water, and not potable water.
 And additionally, a city or region that might be water stressed right now, doesn’t always stay water stressed.
 They could for example permanently address the problems in their water management strategy, or, there could be seasonal or yearly (or more) fluctuations in water supplies that impact water stress, water shortages, and so on.
 The onset and the end of a drought is one example of this.
 So, water issues can be fluid and change from location to location.
 Although – some places in the world face permanent challenges like a very dry and hot climate, and naturally small water supplies, which can mean permanent water issues.

 Water availability is the water available to withdraw or consume from a water supply resource in a particular geographic region.
 This could be water from a surface water source (like a river or lake), or ground water source for example.

-Water that is not available (at least not immediately without further technology or treatment methods) is water such marine water, brackish water, frozen water, and some types of underground water.
+Water that is not available (at least not immediately without further technology or treatment methods) might include water such marine water, brackish water, frozen water, and some types of underground water.